Ingredients

 MAKE AHEAD

 Follow the recipe up to step 7.
-Refrigerate for up to 3 days or freeze for up to 3 months.
+Refrigerate for up to 3 days in an airtight container, or freeze for up to 3 months.
 Thaw completely overnight in the fridge before use.
 Reheat in the microwave or stovetop before continuing from step 8 in the recipe.

 LEFTOVERS

-Refrigerate leftovers for up to 3 days.
+Refrigerate leftovers for up to 3 days in an airtight container.
 Reheat in the microwave or oven.
 The puff pastry will soften.
 Not suitable to freeze.

 - Prep Time: 15 mins